sukalov/mktour/doc/cjm-features.md

     4. Tournament date
     5. Templates?

-# 4. Adding the players.
+# 5. Adding the players.

-You now enter the player's info -- FIDE, profiles, names and other stuff.
-If you want your net be nice, you should enter the information thoroughly.
+1. Adding players
+    1. They automatically are added to your club
+    2. Player adding form
+2. Removing players

-# 5. Net generation.
+# 6. Net generation.

-Sit back and watch.
-(Something wild goes inside)
+internally

+1. Getting the list of players.
+2. Forming the initial standings, dependent on the tournament format.
+    1. RR is obviously made by sliding window
+    2. Swiss is complicated

-# 6. Filling the results and controlling the flow
+# 7. Filling the results and controlling the flow

-Here is your second best chance to shine.
-You control the net, show who won, how and what was the party going.
-Who dropped, DSQed, and other stuff.
-The result would be one person winner.
+1. Adding the result in a generated net.
+2. Removing player.
+3. Ending tournament

-# 7. Receiving the standings
+# 8. Receiving the standings

-You now want to finalize your tournament and ~~print the standings on your wall~~ get everyone a nice overview how the tournament went!
+1. Receiving the link to the tournament
+2. Getting some type of results export ?